DragneelDM/Little-Lemon-Restaurant/README.md

 # Final Capstone Project #

-This is final capstone project for little lemon restaurant.
+This is the final capstone project for the Meta Front End Development, Powered by Coursea.
+  Made by M P Madhan.

+The project showcases a functioning website for the Little Lemon Restaurant.

-The Project is build with :
+The Project is built with :
   * React
   * Bootstrap